'Elite Capture,' Tim Walz and How I Met Deng Xiaoping (2024)

 Why did Deng Xiaoping visit America? ›

 Vietnam is also an important factor in the Soviet "Asian collective security system."
-Deng sought an endorsem*nt from the United States in order to deter the Soviet Union from intervening when China launched a contemplated punitive attack against Vietnam.
+Deng sought an endorsement from the United States in order to deter the Soviet Union from intervening when China launched a contemplated punitive attack against Vietnam.

 Which best explains how Deng Xiaoping modernized industry in China? ›